bdsx/bdsx-discord-bot/README.md

 ## Description
-it was a project for managing BDSX
+it was a project for managing BDSX by using Discord